grrrisu/thundermoon-umbrella/README.md

 ## Docker

-start application in a docker container
+to start the application in a docker container

 first copy and rename the files in `.env` to `app` and `db`.